Welcome to today's edition of the Rush 24-7 podcast.

 It's not an empty promise.

-The lines are open so let's take some calls.
+The lines are open, so let's take some calls.

 We have Peter in Canada on the line.

-Peter, welcome to Rush Limbaugh Show.
+Peter, welcome to the Russian Limbaugh Show.

-You're speaking in Buck.
+You're speaking to Buck.

 Listen, I'll get right to my point.